mikemol/metacatagory/docs/workflows/AGDA-MIGRATION-GUIDE.md

 1. **Is there pure computation?** → Should be in Agda logic layer, tested independently
 2. **Is there string building?** → Should be in Agda format layer, co-located with logic
-3. **Is there I/O or side effects?** → Should be in Python orchestration layer
+3. **Is there I/O or side effects?** → Should be parameterized in Agda orchestration layer
 4. **Can logic be tested without format?** → If not, they're not separated
 5. **Can format be changed without logic changes?** → If not, they're not separated
-6. **Can Python be replaced without changing Agda?** → If not, layers are too coupled
+6. **Can I/O be mocked for testing?** → If not, use module parameterization
+7. **Can the entire system run without Python?** → If not, consider full Agda migration

+**Advanced Pattern: Complete Agda Implementation**

+For maximum type safety and single-language implementation:
+- Logic: Pure Agda (no I/O, no formatting)
+- Format: Pure Agda (string generation, co-located with logic)
+- Orchestration: Parameterized Agda (I/O operations as module parameters)
+- FFI: Concrete instantiation (GHC backend with System.IO)
+- Optional: Python wrapper (thin compilation/execution wrapper)

+This enables:
+- Compile-time verification of all three layers
+- Native executable performance (via GHC)
+- Testable I/O via mocking (parameterized module instantiation)
+- Single-language codebase (Agda only, Python optional)

 ---